 since the release plan may have specific dates tied to releases, user stories, and feature launches.
 A release plan may also be organized by sprints if you and your team members are working on an agile project.
 It can be used in combination with our

-that will help better organize your entire team and keep everyone involved focused on their individual goals and deliverables.
+that will help track progress, better organize your entire team and keep everyone involved focused on their individual goals and deliverables.

 What is a release plan template?